NPC-Worldwide/npcpy/README.md

 ## Inference Capabilities

-- Local and cloud LLM providers through LiteLLM (Ollama, OpenAI, Anthropic, Gemini, Deepseek, and more)
+Works with local and cloud providers through LiteLLM (Ollama, OpenAI, Anthropic, Gemini, Deepseek, and more) with support for text, image, audio, and video generation.
-- AirLLM for 70B+ parameter models on consumer hardware (MLX on macOS, CUDA with 4-bit compression on Linux)
-- Image generation through Ollama (`x/z-image-turbo`, `x/flux2-klein`), Huggingface diffusers, OpenAI (DALL-E, GPT Image), and Gemini

 ## Links